+We'll also be looking at how your business can use SEO to improve your online reputation and include some top tips on responding to negative reviews.
 We have advice on how to manage a brand reputation crisis and explain why measuring and monitoring your brand reputation is so important.
-If you need some support, we’ve also researched the best tools and platforms to help track your brand reputation online.
+If you need some support, we’ve also identified the best tools and platforms to help track your brand reputation online.

 Online reputation management is sometimes confused with PR.
 The biggest difference is that PR is proactive, whereas online reputation management is reactive.
 With PR, you are proactively trying to strengthen your business presence.
-With online reputation management, you’re reacting and responding to content online.
+With digital reputation management, you’re reacting and responding to content online.

-Online reputation management can affect your company’s visibility and customer perceptions.
+Online brand reputation management can affect your company’s visibility and customer perceptions.
 While no company can ever have complete control over what is said about them, you can manage the messaging.
-Managing online reputation can help:
+Managing your online reputation can help:

-Online reputation management also puts a business in a strong position should a crisis occur.
+Online brand reputation management also puts a business in a strong position should a crisis occur.
 A company with a proactive and approachable online presence will be able to manage a crisis situation better than those with a slow or limited one.

 There are many examples of online reputation management companies that have transformed a business's reputation overnight.
 Let’s look at some: